anatsuk1/cmd4_adrsir/README.md

 ```python3:cmd4_adrsir.py
 def choose_data_name(state, interaction, level):
 ```
-- `state`:  is value of "displayName" attribute.
+- `state`: is DeviceState class which contains the device, the value of "displayName" attribute, and the curret State of it.
-It is NOT "name" attribute. "displayName" is attribute name on config.json in homebridge.
+  **Notice**: It is NOT "name" but "displayName" attribute.
 - `interaction`: is the name of attribute which is bound for user interaction.
 First charactor of the name is UPPERCASE.
 - `level`: is the value of `interaction` attribute.